Brewers' Yelich back on injured list, 1 day after returning - WHIZ News

 Yelich went 2 for 4 on Monday night at Phiadelphia in his first game since April 11.
 He is batting .353 with a .463 on-base percentage, no homers and one RBI in just 10 games.

+“We’re kind of at a point where we need to get more answers,” Brewers manager Craig Counsell said.
+“That was why he played last night.
+He obviously got through the game and obviously performed, but he’s at the point where he’s not going to be able to go out there on a regular basis, so we need to get more answers, we need to get some better answers and we need to get him healthier.
+He’s just at this point not healthy enough to be a regular contributor.”

+Counsell said nothing happened Monday that made Yelich’s situation worse, but the experience helped them realize the star outfielder wasn’t ready to play on a daily basis.
+Counsell said Yelich “kind of gutted out” Monday’s game.

 The back problem caused Yelich to undergo an MRI in late April.
-Brewers manager Craig Counsell said the MRI showed no structural damage.
+Counsell said the MRI showed no structural damage.

+“I don’t really want to go too far into the specifics of what’s really going on, but I definitely think that it’s something we need to look at and get a hold on and see what we can do going forward in the future to either get a hold on it or at least have some sort of understanding on how to keep it at bay a little bit,” Yelich said.

 Taylor has capitalized on his opportunity while Yelich has been hurt.
 The 27-year-old is batting .323 with a .400 on-base percentage, two homers, seven RBIs and a .981 OPS in 16 games.